Kaori Hamura

+Biography

 Hamura was born in Fukuoka, Japan, and graduated from Parsons School of Design in 1993.

 Her pilot animation, Bootie Boogie, was aired on Oxygen.
 Bootie Boogie has won a Silver Award for The Society of Illustrators' Annual Awards 2003 in Los Angeles.

 She established a creative company, Moss Moon Studio, with Bill Long.
 She has written and illustrated several children's books.

 She won the United Nations 75th Anniversary AR Peace Poster Competition in 2021.